SEGMENTS

 Research and development:

-*Other segment items includes total other income, net and loss on investment in joint venture.
+*Other segment items includes total other income, net and gain and loss on investment in joint venture.

 About Segments Disclosures